Roybrussel/captain-covid-ironhack/README.md

 Once you're ready to LAUNCH the mission, maneuver your PPE using the LEFT ARROW and RIGHT ARROW keys, delivering the injection payloads into the VBs with the SPACEBAR.

-Captain Covid, we're counting on you.
+We're counting on you, Captain.
 Don't fail us!